Hydriotaphia, Urn Burial: Influence

-Urn Burial has been admired by Charles Lamb, Samuel Johnson, John Cowper Powys, James Joyce, Jorge Luis Borges, Derek Walcott, Herman Melville and George Saintsbury, who called it "the longest piece, perhaps, of absolutely sublime rhetoric to be found in the prose literature of the world", while Ralph Waldo Emerson said that it "smells in every word of the sepulchre".
+Urn Burial has been admired by Charles Lamb, Samuel Johnson, John Cowper Powys, James Joyce, and Herman Melville, while Ralph Waldo Emerson said that it "smells in every word of the sepulchre".

 Browne's text is discussed in W. G. Sebald's novel The Rings of Saturn.
-It is also cited by Penelope Lively to furnish the title of her novel Treasures of Time and in the text (Ch 3).

 The English composer William Alwyn wrote his Symphony No. 5, subtitled Hydriotaphia, in homage to Browne's imagery and rhythmic prose.

+The American composer Douglas J. Cuomo's The Fate of His Ashes: Requiem for Victims of Power for chorus and organ takes its text from Urn Burial.

+Eric Ambler excerpts a passage from chapter 5 ("But the iniquity of oblivion blindly scattereth her poppy...") as the epigram for the novel The Mask of Dimitrios.

-The America composer Douglas J. Cuomo's The Fate of His Ashes: Requiem for Victims of Power for chorus and organ takes its text from Urn Burial.
-Derek Walcott uses an excerpt as the epigraph to his poem "Ruins of a Great House," while Edgar Allan Poe quotes the Urn Burial at the beginning of "The Murders in the Rue Morgue".
+Derek Walcott uses an excerpt as the epigraph to his poem "Ruins of a Great House," while Edgar Allan Poe quotes the Urn Burial in the epigraph of "The Murders in the Rue Morgue."

+Kevin Powers uses an excerpt from the fifth chapter ("To be ignorant of evils to come, and forgetful of evils past...") as one of the epigraphs for his novel The Yellow Birds.

 Alain de Botton references the work in his book Status Anxiety.

 Borges refers to it in the final line of his short story "Tlön, Uqbar, Orbis Tertius".

 It also appears in the novel Sanshirō, written by Natsume Sōseki; Hirota-sensei lent the book to Sanshirō.

+The British mystery writer Reginald Hill (writing as "Patrick Ruell") uses quotes from Urn-Burial as chapter headings for his novel Beyond the Bone (1975), which was also published under the alternative title Urn Burial.

+The American playwright, screenwriter and essayist Tony Kushner uses the work as the point of departure for his five-act "epic farce" Hydriotaphia, or the Death of Doctor Browne, first produced in New York City in June 1987, by Heat & Light Co., Inc., and then in April 1997 by the Graduate Acting Program of the NYU Tisch School of the Arts, with a coproduction the following year by the Alley Theatre in Houston, Texas, and Berkeley Repertory Theatre in Berkeley, California.

+American nonfiction writer Colin Dickey compares some of Browne's writing on death in Urn-Burial to the fate of Browne's skull in his book Cranioklepty: Grave Robbing and the Search for Genius.